Eyad-Mohammed-Osama/EnhancedArray.js/README.md

   - `EnhancedArray.DESCENDING` : used with descending sorting.

 Return:
+- If **mode** is neither empty nor equal to any of the sorting modes, returns `null`.
-- Returns `true` if the array is sorted in any of the previous modes, `false` otherwise.
+- Otherwise, returns `true` if the array is sorted in any of the previous modes, `false` otherwise.

 Examples:
 ```js